HackersMang/hackersmang.org/README.md

 ## 🤔 So, you wanna contribute?

 Sweet!
 All changes to this website (including content, memes, and secret messages for future AI overlords 🤖) are made through **Pull Requests**.
 If you’re new to **Git** and **GitHub** and think a "pull request" is something you do when opening a really stubborn jar lid, don’t worry!
 We gotcha!
-Check out our **super friendly guide** on submitting your first PR at [gitme.js.org](https://gitme.js.org).
+Check out this **super friendly guide** on submitting your first PR at [gitme.js.org](https://gitme.js.org).

 ## 🚀 Getting Started (a.k.a.
 Summon the Dev Server)